ianpreston/plasticmetal/README.md

 Be a real life Guitar Hero!

 Plug in a guitar hero controller and run the script.
-Plastic Metal will turn your button presses into synthesized power chords using sox.
+Plastic Metal will turn your button presses into synthesized guitar chords using sox.

 ## Installation